redpesk-common/afb-libpython/README.md

 `afb-libpython` also allows to import an existing API from a different binder context into the current binder.

-In the following example, the 'demo-remote' API is imported from a remote binder running on host `remote_host` on port `21212` over TCP into the current binder.
+In the following example, the `demo-remote` API is imported from a remote binder running on host `remote_host` on port `21212` over TCP into the current binder.
 It is subsequently made public under its original name, `demo-remote`.